bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 This example looks a bit useless, but normally extra processing will be executed on the images (between decoding and encoding): e.g. license plate recognition (using [node-red-contrib-openalpr-cloud](https://github.com/bartbutenaers/node-red-contrib-openalpr-cloud)), motion detection, ...

 ## Timeout (version 0.0.4 and above)
 When a running stream is interrupted, an output message (with ```msg.payload``` containing *"Error: server not responding"*) will be generated after a timeout.
 This can for example happen when the physical wire to the IP camera is disconnected.
+The timeout period is required, because the link could be up-and-running again after some time.

 Similar to other Node-RED nodes (e.g. HttpRequest ...), that timeout can be specified by uncommenting following lines in the settings.js file:
 ```